bcgov/silviculture-ipc/app/README.md

-# Common Service Get Token
+# Form Data Management

 To learn more about the **Common Services** available visit the [Common Services Showcase](https://bcgov.github.io/common-service-showcase/) page.

-GETOK is a web-based tool for development teams to manage their application's secure access to Common Services.
-Users can create and deploy Keycloak or WebADE service client application configuration instantly to gain access to common service APIs like email notifications, document management, or document generation.
+The IPC Form application is a web-based tool for businesses to attest to having completed various safety precautions required for managing the threats and effects of the recent COVID-19 epedemic so that their workers can be kept safe.

+The backend of the application consists

 ## Application

-This application is a node server which serves two roles.
-Anything under the HTTP `/app` path (or whatever is configured) will contain resources needed for the frontend to render on the browser, while anything under HTTP `/api` responds to keycloak authenticated requests.
-It uses the following dependencies from NPM:
+This application uses the following dependencies from NPM:

 Authentication & Password Management

-* `cryptico-js` - Asymmetric key encryption
-* `generate-password` - Password generator
 * `jsonwebtoken` - JWT parsing library
 * `keycloak-connect` - Keycloak authentication middleware